HL7/ebm/input/pagecontent/index.md

 - <b>SoftwareCitation</b>
 - <b>WebPageCitation</b>

+### ArtifactAssessment Resource

-The <b>[ArtifactAssessment Resource](/artifactassessment.html)</b> provides one or more comments, classifiers or ratings about a Resource and supports attribution and rights management metadata for the added content.
+The <b>[ArtifactAssessment Resource](/ig/HL7/ebm/artifactassessment.html)</b> provides one or more comments, classifiers or ratings about a Resource and supports attribution and rights management metadata for the added content.

 Profiles of <b>ArtifactAssessment Resource</b> include:
 - <b>Comment</b>